On the Convergence of the Monte Carlo Exploring Starts Algorithm for Reinforcement Learning: Monte Carlo with Exploring Starts

-From Lemma 1 we know that the optimal policy MDP graph is a DAG.
-For any DAG, we can re-order the states such that from state $s_i$ we can only transition to a state in $\{s_{i+1},\dots,s_N\}$ with $s_N$ being the terminal state.
+Because the MDP is SFF, its MDP graph is a Directed Acyclic Graph (DAG).
+So we can re-order the $N$ states such that from state $s_k$ and selecting any action, we can only transition to a state in $\{s_{k+1},\dots,s_N\}$.
+Note state $s_N$ is the terminal state, from state $s_{N-1}$, all actions lead to $s_N$.

-Now consider the MCES algorithm.
-Note that during each iteration of the algorithm there is a data generation phase, during which one episode is generated using exploring starts, and then an update phase, during which $Q(s,a)$ and $\pi(s)$ are updated for states and actions along the episode.
-Denote $Q_u(s,a)$ and $\pi_u(s)$ for the values of $Q(s,a)$ and $\pi(s)$ just after the $u$th iteration.

-{\em We first make the following claim:} For every $i = 1,\ldots,N$, w.p.1 there is a finite $u_i$ such that after the $u_i$th iteration of the MCES algorithm we have for all $j \geq i$: